vitalab/vitalab.github.io/article/_posts/2019-07-18-GraphBasedGlobalReasoning.md

 # Highlights

-The authors propose a so-called *Global Reasoning unit* (GloRe unit) that can be plugged in to existing CNNs in order to help leveraging relationships between distant image regions.
+The authors propose a so-called *Global Reasoning unit* (GloRe unit) that can be plugged into existing CNNs in order to help leveraging relationships between distant image regions.

 Performance boost is shown in image classification (ImageNet), image segmentation (Cityscapes) and